r2rahul/expdata/README.md

 -   Date

 The package is under active development, check upcoming section for next list of features.
-Please refer to Example section for usage example.
+Please refer to Example section for usage example and vignettes for detail notes on the package usage.

 Installation
 ------------